spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 For this project, `UnityGameLogic` indicates that the `UnityGameLogic` worker is the one that handles server-side game logic.
 The identifier `WorkerUtils.UnityClient` would indicate that all clients are granted the relevant permission, but in this case we don't want clients to be able to alter how much health is granted to players by a health pack, so we pass `WorkerUtils.UnityGameLogic` as the second parameter when adding the `healthPickupComponent`.

 <%(#Expandable title="How would you give only a specific client write-access for a component?")%>Some component data should be editable/updateable by the player's client, but not by the clients of any other players.
-In the FPS Starter Project the `Player` entity template function in `FpsEntityTemplates.cs` grants the player's client write-access over a number of components: clientMovement, clientRotation, clientHeartbeat etc.
+In the FPS Starter Project the `Player` entity template function in `FpsEntityTemplates.cs` grants the player's client write access over a number of components: `clientMovement`, `clientRotation`, `clientHeartbeat` etc.

 The information that specifies exactly _which_ client should be granted permission is passed into the function in the `clientAttributeSet` parameter.
 If you'd like to read more on where this information comes from you can read about the [entity lifecycle]({{urlRoot}}/content/entity-lifecycle).<%(/Expandable)%>